-Interest will be calculated on a 30-day month and 360-day year basis, payable at maturity.
+Interest on the Bonds and the Notes will be calculated on a 30-day month and 360-day year basis, payable at maturity.

-The Notes are offered when, as and if issued and received by the purchaser(s) and subject to the receipt of the legal opinion as to the validity of the Notes of Hodgson Russ LLP, of Buffalo, New York, Bond Counsel, and certain other conditions.
-It is anticipated that the Notes will be available for delivery in Jersey City, New Jersey (through the facilities of DTC) or at such other place as may be agreed with the purchaser(s) on or about July 22, 2020.
+The Bonds and the Notes are offered when, as and if issued and received by the purchaser(s) and subject to the receipt of the legal opinion as to the validity of the Bonds and the Notes of Hodgson Russ LLP, of Buffalo, New York, Bond Counsel, and certain other conditions.
+It is anticipated that the Bonds will be available for delivery in Jersey City, New Jersey (through the facilities of DTC) or at such other place as may be agreed with the purchaser(s) on or about July 20, 2021.
+The Notes will be available for delivery in Jersey City, New Jersey City, New Jersey (through the facilities of DTC) or at such other place as may be agreed with the purchaser(s) on or about July 20, 2021.